Oozinator

-The Oozinator is a toy water gun manufactured by Hasbro, Inc. It is a member of the Super Soaker family, which includes 10 other squirt-gun toys.
-It gained notoriety after its release due to its ability to discharge a viscous compound that resembled human semen, as well as its suggestive television advertisements that depicted said compound being forcefully ejected onto unwilling children.
+The Oozinator is a toy water gun manufactured by Hasbro, Inc. It is a member of the Super Soaker family, which includes ten other squirt-gun toys.
+It gained notoriety after its release due to its ability to discharge a viscous compound that resembled human semen, as well as its suggestive television advertisements that depicted the compound being forcefully ejected onto unwilling children.

 Description

 The company recommends the Super Soaker Oozinator for use by ages 6 & Up, suggests at retail for US$24.99, and is item # 52695.
 Product specifications include an "air-powered blaster," 27-ounce water capacity and 20-shot "bio-ooze" capacity.
 The toy uses an "air-powered blaster" that can propel water up to 35 feet, and "bio-ooze" up to 20 feet.
 The toy comes with a 10-ounce supply of "bio-ooze."

 In Spray Mode 1, the toy is actuated and propels water from a nozzle located superiorly on the anterior aspect by squeezing a trigger, located toward the rear.
 A pressure reservoir which is charged by a lateral pumping action of a forward-pointing, superiorly located rod enables actuation.

 In Spray Mode 2, the toy spurts "ooze" with each pumping action of a separate, lateral manual handle, located at the inferior aspect of the anterior surface, immediately below the water charging handle.
 In "ooze" mode, the toy does not store pressure.